The Art of Unburdening

 Meet our workshop leaders

-LeeAnn Love (January 21 and February 18 workshops) is a professional artist and expressive arts therapist whose mixed media work explores movement, color, and impermanence.
+LeeAnn Love (April 1workshop) is a professional artist and expressive arts therapist whose mixed media work explores movement, color, and impermanence.
 She has exhibited nationally and internationally, with shows at Out of the Blue Gallery (Cambridge, MA), ClearStory Arts (Chattanooga), and Gallery27 (Scotland).
 She was Artist in Residence for Williamson County Schools and has completed multiple public mural projects.

 She earned her master’s in Expressive Therapies from Lesley University and has since founded both Heal with heART, her private counseling practice, and MyCanvas, a mobile art therapy initiative for at-risk youth.
 LeeAnn currently supervises new art therapists and consults with the Healing Arts Project Inc. (HAPI), providing workshops for adults in recovery.
 She divides her time between Nashville, TN and East Lothian, Scotland.